 Along with the Bradley Cooper film, here’s a look at the predecessors, the three times stars were born in the past.
 Dialogue and scene structures are frequently repeated, so it’s interesting to observe what’s been retained and what’s been discarded.
 Some spoilers to follow about the older films, but not of the 2018 edition.

 1937: Directed by William A. Wellman and Jack Conway | Written by Wellma, Dorothy Parker, Alan Campbell and Robert Carson | 111 min

-In an opening of the 1937 film (available on YouTube) that feels very meta, even now, we first see script pages from the movie we’re watching, describing the action we’re about to see.
+In an opening of the first film (available on YouTube) that feels very meta, even now, we first see script pages from the movie we’re watching, describing the action we’re about to see.
 This is a movie about movies.